All Episodes

 What are we going to do?

-He will they will have the votes to stop this they are not going to sit by with they if they have significant majorities in the House and Senate, they are not going to sit by and allow those kinds of judicial nominees to end up on the court.
+They are not going to sit by with if they have significant majorities in the House and Senate, they are not going to sit by and allow those kinds of judicial nominees to end up on the court.

-Now are the Republicans in the Senate going to now go with the nuclear option since the guy who stopped the nuclear option and who could have prevented these syllabus in the first place is now the president.
+Now, are the Republicans in the Senate going to now go with the nuclear option since the guy who stopped the nuclear option and who could have prevented these filibusters in the first place is now the president?

-I was I was mad because I thought why are they taking that away?
+I was mad because I thought, why are they taking that away?

 They have had the presidency in their back pocket for the last two years.